-These build policies are especially useful if the package creator doesn't want to provide binary package, for example, with header only libraries.
+These build policies are especially useful if the package creator doesn't want to provide binary package; for example, with header only libraries.

-The always policy, will retrieve the sources each time the package is installed so it can be useful for providing a "latest" mechanism or ignoring the uploaded binary packages.
+The always policy will retrieve the sources each time the package is installed, so it can be useful for providing a "latest" mechanism or ignoring the uploaded binary packages.

-The package pattern can be referred as the package name only or a full reference e.g --build Poco or --build zlib/1.2.11@conan/stable.
+The package pattern can be referred as a case-sensitive fnmatch pattern of the package name or the full package reference. e.g --build Poco, --build Poc, --build zlib/@conan/, --build @conan/stable or --build zlib/1.2.11@conan/stable.

-9.5 Environment variables
+10.4 Environment variables